Food Safety at Home, School and Work

 -

-Any food prepared and served at school events must meet these regulations.
+Any food prepared and served at schools must meet these regulations and must be routinely inspected by a Public Health Inspector.
 Learn more about the requirements for Ontario’s Food Premises Regulation (O. Reg.
 493/17).
+This includes cafeterias, before and after care programs and healthy snack/hot lunch programs

 -

-Volunteers and staff may need special food handler training for large events or food programs.
+Volunteers and staff may need food handler training for large events or food programs.

 -